hydroflame521/StateFarmClient/README.md

 > You just installed Statefarm Client...and you're probably confused by all the tabs, sliders, & buttons.
 > Below is a few basic ways to start using StateFarm.

-- Press 'h' to show/hide the panel.
+- Press 'H' to show/hide the panel.
 You can also drag it by clicking & dragging `StateFarm` at the top.
 - Click on various categories (combat, render, chat, etc) for different areas of cheating.
-- Press 'j' to show/hide the botting panel.
+- Press 'J' to show/hide the botting panel.
 This allows you to use bots.

 Here are some key features to learn: